 To assemble:

-- Place the first cake layer and add several tablespoons of filling.
+- Place the first cake layer and fill with whipped cream filling.

-- Smooth with a spatula leaving about half an inch edges without filling.
+- Smooth with a spatula leaving about half an inch of edges without filling.

 - Place the second cake layer on top and gently press.
-The filling will expand filling the edges.
+The filling will expand, sealing the edges.

-- Repeat with filling and the last cake layer.
+- Repeat with more filling and the last cake layer.

 - Decorate with lemon rind, slices, or edible flowers.